django/deps/accepted/0019-technical-governance-6x.rst

   of the Steering Council consisting of appointed members appointments rather than elected members.

-* The Steering Council votes to hold an election.
+* The Steering Council agrees to hold an election.

 Steering Council voting eligibility
 ***********************************